 Robert Walls, Teaching Professor of Native American Studies in the Department of American Studies and Professor Laura Dassow Walls are pleased to announce a new Spotlight Exhibit in the Hesburgh Library Rare Book Room: “Native American Literature Before 1924.”
-The exhibit will run through the end of the 2016 spring semester.
+The exhibit will run through the end of the spring 2016 semester.

 The exhibit features rare copies of print literature from notable Native American authors and communities published before the Indian Citizenship Act of 1924.
 There are works of fiction, autobiography, boarding school literature, ethnography, and religion, including a proof signature from a Cherokee Bible in Sequoyah’s syllabary and Simon Pokagon’s Pottawattamie Book of Genesis (1901), printed on birch bark.